-One of the first symptoms of Alzheimer’s disease is forgetfulness – for example, forgetting the name of an acquaintance or forgetting where you have put something.
-However, this isn't always caused by dementia and may just be a sign of getting older or simply the stress of a busy life.
+One of the first symptoms of Alzheimer’s disease is being forgetful.
+For example, you may forget the name of someone you know, where you have put something, or an appointment.
 You might also have trouble finding the right words when talking or writing.

-- You may become confused or disorientated – for example, you may not know what time of day it is, feel bemused and believe you're somewhere you're not, or you may not recognise familiar places or people.
+- You may feel confused or disorientated – for example, you may not know what time of day it is or where you are.

-- You may feel irritable, become less interested in life, or become depressed or anxious.
+- You may feel irritable, become less interested in life, or become depressed or unsettled.

-- You may have problems doing everyday tasks, such as preparing a meal, laying the table, getting dressed, shopping or dealing with money.
+- You may have problems doing everyday tasks, such as following a recipe, shopping or managing your money.

 - You may take less care of yourself, for example, not washing regularly or eating properly.